greenorbitspace/hub/userguide/content/en/docs/glossary/l/like-for-like.md

 ---
-title: Like For Like
+title: Like for Like
 ref: like-for-like
+weight: 1
+exported_at: '2025-06-16T15:05:50.194601+00:00'
-description: 'Like for Like: A concept in sustainability that refers to replacing an item with another item that is of equal or similar value, function, or quality, ensuring that the environmental impact remains consistent or improves.'
+definition: 'Like for Like: A principle in sustainability and environmental practices where a replacement or alternative product or service is considered equivalent to the original, ensuring that the overall impact on the environment remains the same or is improved.'
-notion_page_id: 83df5945-412c-458e-bc0d-813746a1befa
-exported_at: '2025-06-16T14:24:48.027135+00:00'
 tags:
 - sustainability
-- resources
-- goals
+- policies
-category:
+id: GL16
+categories:
 - Sustainability & Environment
-id: GL16
 ---